istio/istio/auth/README.md

 ### Key Management
 Istio Auth provides a per-cluster CA (Certificate Authority) to automate key & cert management.
 It mainly performs 4 key operations:
-- Generate a key/cert pair for each service account.
+- Generate a [SPIFFE](spiffe.github.io/docs/svid) key/cert pair for each service account.
-- Distribute key/cert to each pod according to the service account.
+- Distribute the key/cert to each pod according to the service account.
 - Rotate key/cert periodically.
 - Revoke a specific key/cert pair when necessary.